eric80116/crescendo-workshop/README.md

 5. Event tracking

-**For this workshop, you will use AWS account provided environment.
+**For this workshop, you will use AWS instructors provided environment.
 DO NOT use your personal or business account to run this workshop to prevent the extra cost on your account.**